ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 The following instructions work on Linux, BSD, and macOS.
 Plus, they also work on Cygwin and WSL.

+**Guidelines for following instructions on this page**

+A **shell** is a program you can run that will let you enter commands in a text windows using only your keyboard.
+When this page asks you to enter commands in your shell:
+* On macOS you will run the `Terminal` app to start a shell
+* On Windows, you can start PowerShell by pressing the Windows key (`⊞`), typing "PowerShell" and then clicking Open `Windows PowerShell`.
+There is an older shell called "Command Prompt" you can use as well
+* On Linux you are already familiar with a shell (typically bash or zsh)

+The code blocks (in black) on this page show the required commands (the text after `#` gives more information on the following commands).
+Type each command after the prompt `$`, although it's often represented by a `%`, `>`, or another symbol as well.
+Ensure you use the exact case and spacing shown, then hit return/enter at the end of every line.
+For more information on using the CLI, please visit the [Command Line Crash Course video](https://www.youtube.com/watch?v=yz7nYlnXLfE) to learn some basics.

 ## Installing OCaml

 The **platform installer** is currently in active development.
 It will